OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ```

 > [!NOTE]
 > You may have noticed that there's no button to invoke the settings dialog.
-Instead, the add-in will check whether it has been configured at runtime when the user invokes the add-in (by choosing either the **Insert default gist** button or the **Insert gist** button).
+Instead, the add-in will check whether it has been configured when the user chooses either the **Insert default gist** button or the **Insert gist** button.
 If the add-in has not yet been configured, the settings dialog will prompt the user to configure before proceeding.

 ## Implement a UI-less button